microsoft/vscode-recipes/Next-js/README.md

 1. Make sure to have the latest version of VS Code installed.

-2. Make sure to the latest version of [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension installed in VS Code.

-3. This guide assumes that you are using the official sample app [nextgram](https://github.com/zeit/nextgram).
+2. This guide assumes that you are using the official sample app [nextgram](https://github.com/zeit/nextgram).
 Clone the repo to get started:
     >
     ```
     git clone git@github.com:now-examples/nextgram.git